tholden/dynareOBC/ReadMe.txt

       By default, DynareOBC finds a solution in which the last period at the bound is as soon as possible.
 This option makes DynareOBC just solve the bounds problem at the longest horizon (i.e. TimeToEscapeBounds).
+    * Omega=FLOAT (default: 1000)
+      The tightness of the constraint on the news shocks.
+If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.
+It is often helpful to combine this option with FullHorizon so that DynareOBC does not just choose the solution which escapes the bound first.
     * SkipFirstSolutions=INTEGER (default: 0)
       If this is greater than 0, then DynareOBC ignores the first INTEGER solutions it finds, unless no other solutions are found, in which case it takes the last found one.
 Thus, without